Yhtiyar/ExpressionParser/README.md

 Java math expression parser

-It was my homework from programming paradigms course, ITMO CT

-Amount of time spent: 35-40 hours

 Readme is outdated(it is still relevant, but I've made some updates that simlifies usage), will be updated soon.

 ## Usage